Progress your product development ideas through access tocutting-edge science and technology equipment and knowledge.

 Cumbrian SMEs from any ERDF eligible sector who need access to technical expertise, equipment and facilities to support the development and prototyping of new products and processes.

-Chemistry, engineering and physics facilities (including specialist equipment, laboratories and workshops) at Lancaster University and the University of Cumbria.
+Chemistry, engineering and physics facilities (including specialist equipment, laboratories and masterclasses) at Lancaster University and the University of Cumbria.

 The Cumbria Innovations Platform enables your business to engage with Lancaster’s cTAP (Collaborative Technology Access Programme) building, facilities and expertise.
 Annexed to the newly refurbished Department of Chemistry, this £11.4M new build offers technology and space exclusively for industry collaboration.
-Dedicated Experimental Officers and Technology Access Consultants operate state of the art equipment, allowing businesses to resource their analytical R&D requirements and accelerate product innovation.
+Dedicated Project Scientists and Engineers operate state of the art equipment, allowing businesses to resource their analytical R&D requirements and accelerate product innovation.

 We also have particular expertise through our research centre Energy Lancaster.
 Within the laboratories of Lancaster University, there are profound battery testing services, not only to help your business identify the best solution for their “duty cycles” e.g. number of charges/discharges per day, and at what rate, but also to further optimise the operational strategies of a chosen system towards best performance and lifetime.